You Know You're from the Midwest if You Love These 23 Foods

 Every region of the United States has its local delicacies, and the Midwest is no exception.
 From sugar cream pie to chocolate-covered potato chips, the Midwest has plenty of culinary claims to fame.
 Plenty of people will even argue that Detroit-style pizza is better than New York pizza!

 If you're looking for some regional comfort food to make at home, look no further.
 These delicious dishes are classic for a reason—even if you aren't from the Midwest, you'll want to try out these Midwest foods.
-And for more food inspiration, sign up for our newsletter to get daily recipes and food news in your inbox!
+And for more, check out these 15 Classic American Desserts That Deserve a Comeback.

 A nut from a Buckeye tree is known as a good luck charm, as magical as a four-leaf clover or a rabbit's foot.
 Native Americans in Ohio thought the round dark nut with the light brown spot looked similar to a deer's eye.
 They called it "hetuck," which means "buckeye."
 Fast-forwarding through history, Ohio is known as the Buckeye State, the buckeye tree is its state tree, and Ohio State's football team is named—you guessed it—the Buckeyes.

 With all this attention, someone had to invent a snack.
 The Buckeye is a sweet, peanut-butter confection covered with chocolate that resembles the appearance of the seed.
 Served at weddings and given away at Christmas, Buckeyes make their appearance at football tailgates as well.